EDITION of 25

 Millais hired Elizabeth Siddal to pose for Ophelia,

 then 19 years old.
 Millais had Siddal lie fully clothed in a full bathtub in his studio at 7 Gower Street in London.
-As it was now winter, he placed oil lamps under the tub to warm the water, but was so intent on his work that he allowed them to go out.
+As it was now winter, he placed oil lamps under the tub to warm the water but was so intent on his work that he allowed them to go out.
 As a result, Siddal subsequently was hospitalized with pneumonia. the rudimentary lamps which were warming her broke Lizzie passed out from cold.
-She caught the pneumonia that will cause permanent damages and she started to make use of laudanum, a very potent mixture made from opium, in order to relieve her pain.
+She caught pneumonia that will cause permanent damages and she started to make use of laudanum, a very potent mixture made from opium, in order to relieve her pain.

-After reading this story in artistic history, I decide to create an image that would be the resurrection Ophelia: an entitle it, Lady Illiad.
+After reading this story in artistic history, I decided to create an image that would be the resurrection Ophelia: an entitle it, Lady Illiad.
 Dedicated to all the women that have sacrificed their health and time for great art.
 The Iliad, Homers Epic an invocation to the Muses and to balance out a series of miseries or disastrous events and have a woman in gold rising from the water.

 I surveyed the location so the light and tree shadows would be healing and mysterious.
 I created a rock mini bridge to stand on to be able to capture the entire form without distortion.

 I asked Sanja Lukac to model for me- the water was warm.
 The fabric she is adorned in is from India (1920's) all hand-sewn embroidered silk with gold and cerulean blue sequins.
 Sequins were being used as decoration on clothing or paraphernalia in the Indus Valley as early as 2500BC.

-Much time and thought goes into staging a piece of art so it pays the right tribute.
+Much time and thought go into staging a piece of art so it pays the right tribute.